mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2020-05-18-jamaica-a-review.md

 ## For 2 to 6 players

 \
 When playing a game of Jamaica you will be instantly transported to the pirating world by the stunning artwork of the game board.
 Your ships will be cruising around a beautiful caribbean island, strategically hoping to evade your friends one minute and attacking them the next, as you try to swipe their valuables from under their noses.
+And haven't we all been crying out for a race where it's not necessarily the winner who wins? ......Yes?..... shut up, just hear me out...

 ![](../img/photo-17-05-2020-19-19-49.jpg)